SNOWLINE ANNOUNCES GRADUATION TO THE TORONTO STOCK EXCHANGE

 QUALIFIED PERSON

-Information in this release has been prepared under supervision of and approved by Sergio Gamonal, M.Sc., P. Geo., Chief Geologist for Snowline Gold Corp, as Qualified Person for the purposes of National Instrument 43-101.
+Information in this news release has been prepared under supervision of and approved by Thomas Branson, M.Sc., P. Geo., Vice President Exploration for Snowline, as Qualified Person for the purposes of NI 43-101.

 ON BEHALF OF THE BOARD